vhugorod/useful-commands/git-commands.md

 This command shows the metadata and content changes of the specified commit.

-## git tag
-Usage: `git tag [commitID]`

-This command is used to give tags to the specified commit.

-## git tag -d NOMEDATAG
-Usage: `git tag -d v1.0`

-This command is used to delete a local tag.

 ## git push --delete origin NOMEDATAG
 Usage: `git push --delete origin v1.0`